 Some people report that they are not able to connect to their QNAP via SSH at this point.
 The most common problem is that the wrong IP address is used to connect to the QNAP.
 Debian installer will read the network configuration from the original QNAP firmware and use that but in some cases different network settings have to be used (for example, because the settings in the original firmware were incomplete).

-If you cannot connect to your QNAP, here are three things you can try:
+If you cannot connect to your QNAP, here are some things you can try: